 In late 2021, Portland, Gresham and Multnomah County joined Built for Zero, a national movement of more than 90 cities and counties in the United States working to measurably and equitably end homelessness.

-Progress Update: The Joint Office of Homeless Services on Tuesday, April 19, 2022 briefed the Board of Commissioners on its participation in Built for Zero.
+Briefing: Tuesday, April 19, 2022 Briefing to the Board of Commissioners on progress of Built for Zero.

 What is Built for Zero?